micdr93/TheSteakeryPP4/README.md

 * Admins can create and manage special requests (e.g., dietary preferences, accessibility needs) linked to bookings.
 * Admins can also manage user accounts, delete user data, and view or delete bookings.

+### Features To Implement In Future:
+* User Reviews: Allow users to leave reviews of The Steakery
+* Menu Updates: Allow Admin Users to modify the Menu, Prices etc.

 ## Technologies Used